gbxyz/rdapper/README.md

 you can override this by explicitly setting the `--type` argument to one of : `ip`, `autnum`, `domain`, `nameserver`, `entity` or `url`.

-    If `--type=url` is used, `rdapper` will directly fetch the specified URL and attempt to process it as an RDAP response.
+    - If `--type=url` is used, `rdapper` will directly fetch the specified URL and attempt to process it as an RDAP response.
+If the URL path ends with `/help` then the response will be treated as a "help" query response (if you want to see the record for the .help TLD, use `--type=tld help`).

-    If `--type=entity` is used, `OBJECT` must be a a string containing a "tagged" handle, such as `ABC123-EXAMPLE`, as per RFC 8521.
+    - If `--type=entity` is used, `OBJECT` must be a a string containing a "tagged" handle, such as `ABC123-EXAMPLE`, as per RFC 8521.
 - `--help` - display help message.
 - `--raw` - print the raw JSON rather than parsing it.
-- `--short` - omit remarks, notices, and links.
+- `--short` - omit remarks, notices, links and redactions.
 - `--bypass-cache` - disable local cache of RDAP objects.
 - `--auth=USER:PASS` - HTTP Basic Authentication credentials
 to be used when accessing the specified resource.
+This option **SHOULD NOT** be used unless you explicitly specify a URL, otherwise your credentials may be sent to servers you aren't expecting them to.
 - `--nocolor` - disable ANSI colors in the formatted output.

 # COPYRIGHT & LICENSE